akittendorf/Domestic-Stock-Market-Analysis/README.md

 ## REPOSITORY FILES:
 README.md

+RepeatableETLReport: An ETL document on how to extract, transform, and load data from the Alpha Vantage API into a SQL database

+### Planning (folder, contents listed below):

 DashboardNapkinsAndFeedback.png: rough sketch of the Power BI dashboard outline

 VisualizationsNapkinsAndFeedback.png: rough sketch of specific visualizations for the Power BI dashboard

 ERD.jpg: Entity Relationship diagram for how we set-up our SQL database schema

-RepeatableETLReport: An ETL document on how to extract, transform, and load data from the Alpha Vantage API into a SQL database

 ### Code (folder, contents listed below):
   API-Producer.ipynb: Python code used in Azure Databricks for the Producer of our Azure Data Factory.